PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

 needimport
 ==========

-You can even import the needs from another project, but the needs are rendered within your project.
+You can even import the needs with ``needimport``from another project, but the needs are rendered within your project.

 Documentation: How-to import needs with
 `needimport <https://sphinx-needs.readthedocs.io/en/latest/directives/needimport.html>`_.